The 10 steps to happiness

 When I find myself not listening to any podcast on book writing or marketing over the course of a week, I find my motivation slowly sinking.
 On the contrary, when I hear of people’s struggles and success stories, I am motivated to keep working.

 A community is so important, even for introverts!
 And you can really find them anywhere: on blogs, in Facebook groups, or maybe next door.
-Those will be the people that will build you up when your lowest moments come.Your community will keep you motivated, and nourish the faith into the fact that it's possible… Click To Tweet
+Those will be the people that will build you up when your lowest moments come.Your community will keep you motivated, and nourish the faith into the fact that it's possible to live your dreams.
+Click To Tweet

 9. Make a plan and set deadlines